petdance/carp-assert-more/README.md

 # DESCRIPTION

-Carp::Assert::More is a set of wrappers around the [Carp::Assert](https://metacpan.org/pod/Carp%3A%3AAssert) functions to make the habit of writing assertions even easier.
+Carp::Assert::More is a convenient set of assertions to make the habit of writing assertions even easier.

 Everything in here is effectively syntactic sugar.
-There's no technical reason to use
+There's no technical difference between calling

-    assert_isa( $foo, 'HTML::Lint' );
+    assert_isa( $foo, 'DateTime' );

-instead of
+or
+    assert_datetime( $foo );

+that are provided by Carp::Assert::More and calling these assertions from Carp::Assert

     assert( defined $foo );
-    assert( ref($foo) eq 'HTML::Lint' );
+    assert( ref($foo) eq 'DateTime' );

-other than readability and simplicity of the code.

 My intent here is to make common assertions easy so that we as programmers have no excuse to not use them.